jose13579/jose13579.github.io/content/home/experience.md

     date_end: '2024-04-01'
     description: |2-
         Responsibilities included:
-        * Proposed of an image inpainting model leveraging both CNNs and transformers to address challenges posed by large missing regions.
+        * Proposed of an image inpainting model leveraging both CNNs and transformers to address challenges posed by large missing regions, this proposal achieved competitive results in comparison with state-of-the-art methods.
         * Developed of a novel variable hyperparameter strategy applied to the transformer to reduce the computational complexity.
+We achieved superior results in efficiency in comparison with recent methods, 3x times more efficient.
         * Proposed of a image inpainting model by incorporating auxiliary information from the pencil sketch domain, aiming to deal with structural and textural inconsistencies.
+We achieved best results in some datasets like celebA and Paris StreetView datasets, and competitive resuls in Places 365 dataset.

   - title: Researcher
     company: Unicamp and Samsung Electronics America